-- i.
-Comprehensive hydrologic and hydraulic design calculations for the pre-development and post-development conditions for the design storms specified in § 174-4 of this chapter. - ii.
+- Comprehensive hydrologic and hydraulic design calculations for the predevelopment and post-development conditions for the design storms specified in Section IV of this ordinance. - ii.
 When the proposed stormwater management control measures depend on the hydrologic properties of soils or require certain separation from the seasonal high water table, then a soils report shall be submitted.
 The soils report shall be based on onsite boring logs or soil pit profiles.
-The number and location of required soil borings or soil pits shall be determined based on what is needed to determine the suitability and distribution of soils present at the location of the control measure. - (7) Maintenance and Repair Plan.
-The design and planning of the stormwater management facility shall meet the maintenance requirements of § 174-10. - (8) Waiver from Submission Requirements.
-The municipal official or board reviewing an application under this chapter may, in consultation with the municipality's review engineer, waive submission of any of the requirements in § 174-9.C.1 through § 174-9.C.6 of this chapter when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+The number and location of required soil borings or soil pits shall be determined based on what is needed to determine the suitability and distribution of soils present at the location of the control measure.

+7. Maintenance and Repair Plan

+The design and planning of the stormwater management facility shall meet the maintenance requirements of Section X.

+8. Waiver from Submission Requirements

+The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section IX.C.1 through IX.C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.